- Book a Test

 To book a product test please complete the Product Test Booking Form.

-DTG Testing provides the product testing services used by manufacturers to demonstrate conformance to the Freeview HD, Freeview Play, Freeview New Zealand, Digital Ghana Thumb and Freesat trademarks.
+DTG Testing provides the product testing services used by manufacturers to demonstrate conformance to the D-Book, Freeview HD (STB only), Freeview Play, Freeview New Zealand, Digital Ghana Thumb and Freesat trademarks.
 DTG Testing also tests products against the ETSI RED, Digital Radio Tick Mark, HbbTV specifications using the licenced HbbTV test suite.

 Lead time for product testing varies, we request that manufacturers book product tests as far in advance as possible.
 Most manufacturers book product tests two months in advance.